-Services that are covered for you

-What you must pay when you get these services In-Network

-Screening for lung cancer with low dose computed tomography (LDCT)

-No prior authorization required.
-For qualified individuals, a LDCT is covered every 12 months.

-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+What you must pay when you get these Services that are covered for you services In-Network There is no coinsurance Screening and counseling to reduce alcohol or copay for the misuse Medicare-covered No prior authorization required.
+We cover one alcohol screening and misuse screening for adults with Medicare (including counseling to reduce pregnant women) who misuse alcohol, but aren't alcohol alcohol misuse dependent. preventive benefit.
+If you screen positive for alcohol misuse, you can get up to four brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+There is no coinsurance Screening for lung cancer with low dose computed or copay for the tomography (LDCT) Medicare covered No prior authorization required.
+For qualified individuals, a counseling and shared decision making visit or LDCT is covered every 12 months. for the LDCT.
+Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have guit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.
+If a physician or qualified nonphysician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit

-There is no coinsurance or copay for the Medicare covered counseling and shared decision making visit or for the LDCT.